Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.0.10 =
+* Add frm_action_triggers hook for adding custom triggers into the actions
+* Add frm_{action name here}_action_options hook so any action can be altered
+* Prevent extra form actions when a form is duplicated
+* Load correct version of formidable.js based on wp-config debugging constant (Thanks @naomicbush for the contributions!)
+* Revert get_sortable_columns changes for < WP 4.0 support
+* **Pro Features:**
+* Allow calculations inside repeating sections and embedded forms
+* Set default values for conditional checkboxes and radio fields and inside conditional sections
+* A few changes to the way section fields create divs

 = 2.0.09 =
 * Add frm_time_to_check duplicate entries filter
 * Allow custom JavaScript validation